aws-samples/containerized-game-servers/workshop.md

 This script will provision AWS objects like Docker image registry thru ECR to store the game-server images as well as other workloads we deploy on EKS.
 It will also create SQS queues for the game-server to report status e.g., `init` or `terminating`.
 Finally, we will create few DynamoDB tables to persist system events.

 ***Safety Tip -***
 *pls pay attention to the AWS region you are using in your scripts.
-The workshop designed to be executed in the Stockholm region but can be modifed to other supported AWS regions*
+The workshop designed to be executed in the Frankfurt region but can be modifed to other supported AWS regions*

 ## Creating the game-server CI pipeline